MESSAGE FROM THE VICE CHANCELLOR, CO-OPERATIVE UNIVERSITY OF KENYA

 MESSAGE FROM THE EVENT COORDINATOR

-We aspire to use CUK Innovation Week forum to strengthen the CUK innovation ecosystem, that include students, staff, cooperative sector practitioners and regulators, and hence the national innovation system that facilitates taking research and ideas to the market.
+We aspire to use CUK Innovation Week forum to strengthen the cooperativ innovation ecosystem, that include students, faculty, cooperative sector practitioners, policy makers and regulators, and hence the national innovation system that facilitates taking research and ideas to the market.
 This year’s event will be an inaugural of a series of such annual events that will be held back-to-back during CUK Annual Conference.
 In line with the CUK’s mission, this year’s event will focus on four priority areas: Skills for innovation, Research Commercialization, 4th Industrial Revolution, and the Start-ups movement.
 It is our hope that the forum will help us make progress on innovation matters in a manner that we can track and celebrate.
 Each year, we shall assess the progress made, and commit ourselves to certain aspirations for subsequent year.
 Certainly, we all have a role to play and can participate in the ways, at individual or institutional level.

 The Co-operative University of Kenya (CUK) is a premier Chartered Public University, a Center of Excellence in co-operative training, research, and consultancy for cooperative development.
 In line with its vision (A leading University in Co-operative Training, Education, Research and Innovation) and mission (To provide education, training, research and consultancy in order to produce leaders and human capital in the fields of co-operatives, community development, rural transformation, business, applied sciences, information and communication technology for development), CUK is playing a critical transformational role in key sectors of development in Kenya including cooperatives, agriculture and food security.
 The University is strategically positioned in the Cooperative Movement through which it influences policy development needed to transform the cooperative sector.
 Benefiting from its national reach, CUK is often called upon to provide expert advice to the agricultural and cooperative sector throughout the country and African region.
 The University is championing adoption of cooperatives as drivers of socio-economic transformation and financial inclusion in the parts of Kenya where communities have been marginalized by development policies adopted over the years and socio-cultural and economic circumstances that have adversely affected development in communities.
 Towards this end CUK maintains unique partnership and collaborative model for working with the National Government, County Governments and development partners based on mutual corporate understanding.
 The University established Division of Co-operative Development, Research and Innovation (CDRI), through which innovation, entrepreneurship and commercialization is developed and managed.
 CDRI has grown and its unique approach to Outreach, Research & Innovation, CUK has won key grants and funding to implement unique transformation projects in agriculture, cooperatives, technology and disaster risk reduction.
 These include a grant by Africa Development Bank to implement the Kenya Rural Transformation Centers Digital Platform; a grant by US Overseas Cooperative Development Council (OCDC) to undertake a study on cooperative resilience to Covid-19 and similar shocks triggered by disasters.
 The university is committed to supporting development of innovators and entrepreneurs.